ibm-cloud-docs/satellite/reqs-host-network.md

 ## Inbound connectivity requirements for {{site.data.keyword.satelliteshort}} hosts
 {: #reqs-host-network-firewall-inbound}

-Hosts must have inbound connectivity on the primary network interface through the default gateway or firewall the system.
-Hosts that are assigned to the same service; for example, the same cluster, must be able to talk to each other and with the {{site.data.keyword.satelliteshort}} control plane.
+Hosts must have inbound connectivity on the primary network interface.
+Hosts assigned to the same service must communicate with each other and with the {{site.data.keyword.satelliteshort}} control plane.
 {: shortdesc}

 For example, if the primary network interface for a host is `eth0`, you must open the following required IP addresses and ports on the default gateway or firewall on the `eth0` private network interface.